aws/aws-encryption-sdk-c/README.md

 ### MacOS Build Recipe

-[Homebrew](https://brew.sh) is a convenient way to obtain build tools on MacOS systems.
+[Homebrew](https://brew.sh) is a convenient way to get build tools for MacOS systems.

 With Homebrew installed, run the following: